Winthrop Rockefeller: Governor of Arkansas 1967-1971

 Rockefeller had a particular interest in the reform of the Arkansas prison system.
 Soon after his election he had received a shocking report from the Arkansas State Police on the brutal conditions within the prison system.
 He decried the "lack of righteous indignation" about the situation and created a new Department of Corrections.
 He appointed a new warden, academic Tom Murton, the first professional penologist that the state had ever retained in that capacity.
 However, he fired Murton less than a year later, when Murton's aggressive attempts to expose decades of corruption in the system subjected Arkansas to nationwide contempt.

 Rockefeller also focused on the state's lackluster educational system and proposed funding increases for new buildings and teacher salaries when the legislature allowed.

-In 1967, Rockefeller named an FBI agent, Lynn A. Davis, to head the state police with orders to halt illegal gambling in Hot Springs.
-After sensational raids against the mobsters, Davis was forced out as police director 128 days later when the Arkansas Supreme Court ruled that he did not meet the strict 10-year residency requirement for the appointment.
-Democratic lawmakers refused to change the rule to allow Davis to serve.
-The Hot Springs raids were the No. 1 news story in Arkansas in 1967 as determined by the Associated Press.

-Rockefeller won re-election in November 1968, having defeated Marion H. Crank, a state legislator from Foreman in Little River County, who had won the Democratic nomination in a heated fight with Virginia Morris Johnson, wife of Jim Johnson and the first woman ever to seek the office of governor of Arkansas.
-Newly reelected, Rockefeller proposed tax increases to fund additional reforms and his second term began on January 14, 1969.
-Rockefeller and the legislature dueled with competing public-relations campaigns and Rockefeller's plan ultimately collapsed in the face of public indifference.

-With Rockefeller's reelection, the Republicans won a rare seat in the Arkansas State Senate with the election of Jim R. Caldwell of Rogers in northwestern Arkansas.

-Throughout the Rockefeller administration, the state Republican Party chairman was the attorney Odell Pollard of Searcy in White County, who once said that he and Rockefeller agreed on everything.